DanPaddock/PostBoard/README.md

-# Post Board - Project for CS5340
+# Postboard - Project for CS5340

 Authors: Dan Paddock and Sameera Desai